tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/index.md

 ### Before

-You'll need to complete all of these steps before August 24th.
+You'll need to complete all of these steps before January 17th.
 If you have ANY questions at all, please reach out to me at mason.matthews@theironyard.com.

 * [Get a Mac](/before/mac_specs.html)
 * [Set up your Mac](/before/setup.html)
 * [Sign up for accounts](/before/accounts.html)

-* [Do the PREWORK](/before/exercises.html) - Complete this through the "Conclusion" survey by August 24th, one week before class begins.
+* [Do the PREWORK](/before/exercises.html) - Complete this through the "Conclusion" survey by January 17th, one week before class begins.
 This timing is both so that I can review and so that you can rest before class starts.

 ### During